Chapter 13 Bankruptcy Lawyer Waterbury, Connecticut

 According to the Bankruptcy Code, there are three classes of debt:

 - Secured Debt – This includes mortgages and auto loans

 - Priority Unsecured Debt – Income tax, child support, student loans

 - General Unsecured Debt – Credit cards, medical bills, etc.

 What You Will Pay Each Month

 The amount you are obliged to pay every month will be determined by a number of factors.
 It will be your duty to continue paying any secured or priority unsecured debt.
 In general, your repayment plan must be enough to cover a minimum of your mortgage and auto.
 In some cases, you may be able to reduce your vehicle payments and interest rates.

-As a chapter 13 bankruptcy lawyer Waterbury, Connecticut trusts might explain to you, the most important thing will be that you can make the payments.
+As a chapter 13 bankruptcy lawyer might explain to you, the most important thing will be that you can make the payments.
 This is required by law.
-If this is not possible, you may be suited to something else.
+However, if this is not possible, you may be suited to something else.

 If you have a lot of debt, feel unsure about how you will pay it off, and are interested in filing for bankruptcy, please call a chapter 13 bankruptcy lawyer in Waterbury, Connecticut from The Law Offices of Ronald I. Churches.
 We will listen to your situation and help you to understand what may be best suited to your needs.
 Call us today for a consultation.